FOOD for those who are Hungry

 • FOOD BANK & GROCERY RESCUE – We need your help with our Food Bank on Mondays and our drivers for Grocery Rescue during the weekend.

 • VOLUNTEER COORDINATOR – Looking for someone to schedule and support volunteers in the SLU Food Bank, Grocery Rescue, Home Deliveries and Meal Program.
 1-3 hours/week.
+(CURRENTLY FILLED)

 Email volunteers@icsseattle.org for more information.